phalpern/WG21-halpern/task_block_proposal-r4.md

 object to a user-provided callable object.

-An object of class `task_block` cannot be constructed, destroyed, copied, or moved except by the implementation of the task region library.
+An object of class `task_block` cannot be constructed, destroyed, copied, or moved except by the implementation of the task block library.
 Taking the address of a `task_block` object via `operator&`  is ill formed.
 The result of obtaining its address by any other means (including `addressof`) is unspecified.

-A `task_block` is _active_ if it was created by the nearest enclosing task region, where "task region" refers to an invocation of `define_task_block` or `define_task_block_restore_thread` and "nearest enclosing" means the most recent invocation that has not yet completed.
-Code designated for execution in another thread by means other than the facilities in this section (e.g., using `thread` or `async`) are not enclosed in the task region and a `task_block` passed to (or captured by) such code is not active within that code.
+A `task_block` is _active_ if it was created by the nearest enclosing task block, where "task block" refers to an invocation of `define_task_block` or `define_task_block_restore_thread` and "nearest enclosing" means the most recent invocation that has not yet completed.
+Code designated for execution in another thread by means other than the facilities in this section (e.g., using `thread` or `async`) are not enclosed in the task block and a `task_block` passed to (or captured by) such code is not active within that code.
 Performing any operation on a `task_block` that is not active results in undefined behavior.